polimi-ispl/blank_project/README.md

 It contains some useful code and utilities, as well as an examlpe of code organization.

 ## Project organization
-Folders and files are organized as follows.
+Folders and files should be organized as follows.

     .
+    ├── data                        # Folder containing datasets
-    ├── notebooks                   # Folder containing notebooks
+    ├── results                     # Folder containing results
     ├── src                         # Folder containing useful functions │   ├── architectures.py        # CNN architectures
     │   └── utils.py                # Utility functions